kudashevs/php-8-new-features/USAGE.md

 SSH password: docker
 ```

-Fill free to configure your favorite IDE to use this SSH connection (usually Deployment section).
+We recommend to configure your favorite IDE to use this SSH connection (usually Deployment section).